material-components/material-components-android/docs/theming/Motion.md

 override fun onCreate(savedInstanceState: Bundle?) {
   super.onCreate(savedInstanceState)

-  val forward = MaterialSharedAxis(MaterialSharedAxis.Z, true)
+  enterTransition = MaterialSharedAxis(MaterialSharedAxis.Z, /* forward= */ true)
-  enterTransition = forward

-  val backward = MaterialSharedAxis(MaterialSharedAxis.Z, false)
+  returnTransition = MaterialSharedAxis(MaterialSharedAxis.Z, /* forward= */ false)
-  returnTransition = backward
 }
 ```

 It’s important to note here how these two fragments move together.
 When Fragment
 A is exiting, Fragment B will be entering.
 This is why, in Fragment A, the exit
-transition is `forward` and in Fragment B the enter transition is also
+transition is `forward = true` and in Fragment B the enter transition is also
-`forward`.
+`forward = true`.
 This will ensure that both Fragments are moving in the same direction
 when these transition pairs are running.
 The opposite is true in the backwards
 direction.
-When Fragment B is exiting, Fragment A will be entering.
+When Fragment B is exiting, Fragment A will be reentering.
 For this
 reason, Fragment B is configured to exit in the backward direction and Fragment
 A is configured to reenter in the backward direction.